 They left the angels in conference and moved purposefully down the corridor.
 “Going in where?”
 Sam was none too sure he wanted to know.

-“She can’t keep control of her people, Sam.
+“She can’t control her people, Sam.
 Crowley showing up here…we can’t have that!
-If she can’t keep her end of things running smoothly, it means we just have to step in and do it for her.”
+If she can’t keep her end of this arrangement running smoothly, it means we just have to step in and do it for her.”

 Oh, effff……… “Dean, wait, let’s think for a minute…”

 “Eh.
-She’s giving Lucifer an advantage that he doesn’t deserve, you know, and um, if she and I were together, really together, I mean working together, as a team, instead of this ridiculous separation of church and state…it’s just that we could do so much more if we were together.
+She’s giving Lucifer an advantage that he doesn’t deserve, you know, and um, if she and I were together, really together, I mean working together, as a team, instead of this ridiculous separation of church and state…it’s just that we could do so much more if we were together!
 It’s so inefficient for us to be separated, it’s just stupid.
 It’s a waste is what it is.
-Us being together is the only thing that makes any sense.”
+Us being together is the only thing that makes sense.”
 Dean stopped walking and then stopped Sam with a hand to his midsection.
 His tone went from faux-casual to spookily intense.
 “We were made to be together, Sammy, you see, don’t you get it?
+You get it, right?
 She and me were literally made to be together.”
-Dean seemed to be waiting for a response so Sam nodded.
-Dean resumed walking so Sam did too and when Dean was no longer looking his way, he gulped.
+Dean seemed to be waiting for a response so Sam nodded and as he did he noticed his mouth had gone Sahara dry.
+Satisfied, Dean resumed walking so Sam did too and when Dean was no longer looking his way, he gulped.
 “Now come to find out she can’t even control her own people?
-They’re plotting behind her back, behind my back…she needs someone to tell her what to do and make sure that her operation is running according to plan…”
+They’re plotting behind her back!
+She needs someone to tell her what to do and make sure that her operation is running according to plan…”